snellback/Sprint-Challenge--JavaScript/README.md

 A:
-.forEach iterates over a list and applies an operation for each list member .map iterates over a list and transforms each member of that list before returning another list with the transformed members
+.forEach iterates over a list and applies an operation for each list member .map returns a new array of elements while passing each element back to the callback

 2. What is the difference between a function and a method?

 A:
-A function is code that is passed data to operate on that is outside of a class.
+A function can be on the global scope or used as a method.
 A method is a type of function that is a property of an object.
 It allows us to manipulate a data type.

 3. What is closure?